Part 5

 The Woodsies tent seems to get bigger and more popular with every passing year and often has appearances from well established performers as well as the more cutting edge up and coming stars of the future.

 2024 saw the addition of the new Tree Stage in the Woodsies area.
-This had a fully programmed schedule throughout the Wednesday and Thursday.
+This has a fully programmed schedule throughout the Wednesday and Thursday.
 Then for the remainder of the weekend it transformed into an after hours venue playing predominantly ambient vibes as well as interviews with the likes of Brian Cox and mycology expert Merlin Sheldrake.

 2007 saw the introduction of an entertainment area which was positioned at the top of the Park Home Ground camping field.
 Simply entitled The Park the area was initially programmed by Emily Eavis so that she could hone her skills before assuming more of the overall responsibility for the festival from her father, Michael.
 The Park includes several venues and the diversity and quality of entertainment here almost sets it aside as being a mini-festival all of its own which many smaller events would struggle to match.